GannettDigital/api-docs/source/includes/_campaigns_overview_report.md

 The data returned will include campaign performance metrics for the last 30 days and a campaign list with additional details and breakdowns per cycle.
 Campaign are limited to those that have had activity within the previous year.
 This means that a campaign that ended 13 months prior will not be included in the campaign list section.

-The performance metrics for the last 30 days are across all active campaigns and will include:
+The performance metrics for the last 30 days are across all running campaigns and will include:

 - Total Impressions
 - Total Clicks